On the stability of homogeneous Einstein manifolds: Rigidity and stability of homogeneous Einstein manifolds

 where $W_g$ is defined as the $\ip_g$-orthogonal complement of the space $\RR g \oplus T_g\Aut(G/K)\cdot g$ of trivial variations.
 According to Proposition \ref{G-TT} and \eqref{tg2}, if $G$ is unimodular, then $W_g\subset\tca\tca_g^G$, and if in addition $G$ is compact, then by Corollary \ref{tan4},

 the vector space of $G$-invariant TT-tensors.

 \begin{remark} The existence of $G$-invariant Einstein metrics on $M=G/K$ for a non-compact unimodular $G$ is open.
-It is proved in \cite{DttLtMtl} that $G$ must be semisimple, hence such existence would provide a counterexample to the {\it Alekseevsky conjecture}: any non-compact and non-flat homogeneous Einstein manifold is isometric to a simply connected solvmanifold (in particular, diffeomorphic to the Euclidean space). \end{remark}
+It is proved in \cite{DttLtMtl} that $G$ must be semisimple, hence such existence would provide a counterexample to the {\it Alekseevsky conjecture}: any non-compact and non-flat homogeneous Einstein manifold is isometric to a simply connected solvmanifold (in particular, diffeomorphic to the Euclidean space).
+After the conclusion of the first version of this paper, a proof of the Alekseevsky conjecture was uploaded to arXiv by C. B\"ohm and R. Lafuente (see \cite{BhmLfn2}). \end{remark}

 We are now ready to define the notions of stability and deformability in the $G$-invariant setting (cf.\ Definition \ref{stab-def-2}).

 \begin{definition} An Einstein metric $g\in\mca^G_1$ is said to be, \begin{enumerate}[{ $\bullet$}] \item {\it $G$-stable}: $\scalar''_g|_{W_g\times W_g}<0$ (in particular, $g$ is a local maximum of $\scalar|_{\mca^G_1}$, by using a slice for the $\Aut(G/K)$-action on $\mca^G$).